amanrathore48/smart-room-digital-twin/README.md

 - Adjust temperature, humidity, and CO2 levels using sliders
 - Toggle occupancy and lighting status

-### 3D Navigation
+### Keyboard Controls

+- **Navigation**:
-- Use arrow keys to move camera position
+  - Arrow keys to move camera position
-- Use +/- keys to adjust movement speed
+  - +/- keys to adjust movement speed
   - Click and drag to rotate the view
   - Scroll to zoom in/out
+- **Display Options**:
+  - F key to toggle fullscreen mode
+  - D key to toggle debug mode (shows bounding boxes and stats)

 ## Project Structure